Welcome to Fenton!

 Fenton is a community recognized for its support of the arts, culture and entertainment with events that have been bringing families together for generations.

 July - Freedom Festival, Fenton Art Walk, Taste in Fenton

 December - Jinglefest

-Arts and cultural events are a significant part of life in Fenton with the Fenton Film Series, Fenton Community Orchestra, theatrical performances by the Fenton Village Players, dance instruction at Visions In Motion dance studio and art exhibits at the Fenton Community and Cultural Center.
+Arts and cultural events are a significant part of life in Fenton with the Fenton Community Orchestra, theatrical performances by the Fenton Village Players, dance instruction at Visions In Motion dance studio and art exhibits at the Fenton Community and Cultural Center.

-On any given night, live musical performances at the Fenton Hotel, or just a group of musicians adding some ambiance to Dibbleville from the porch of A Joyful Noise Music Studio.
+On any given night, live musical performances at the Fenton Hotel, or just a group of musicians adding some ambiance to Dibbleville from park benches downtown.

 Fenton Arts Council